View our staff directory here.

 Board Chair

-Seth B. Bongartz has been the Executive Director of the Lincoln Family Home at Hildene in Manchester, VT since 2002.
-Prior to assuming his leadership at Hildene, Bongartz has a varied career as a member of the Vermont House of Representatives and the Vermont State Senate.
-He previously served as a Director of the Southern Vermont office of the Vermont Natural Resources Council, as a partner in a law firm, and as a Trustee and Chair of BlueCross/Blue Shield of Vermont.
+Previously and until his retirement in January 2020, Mr. Bongartz was the Executive Director of the Lincoln Family Home in Vermont.
+He held that position for 18 years.
+Mr. Bongartz previously served as a member of the Vermont State Senate and House of Representatives.
+He previously served as a director of the Southern Vermont office of the Vermont Natural Resources Council, as a partner in a law firm Witten, Wolmington, Bongartz, and Campbell, and as a Trustee and Chair of BlueCross/Blue Shield of Vermont.

-Bongartz’ professional affiliations and memberships include Founding Trustee and Chair of the Manchester Community Land Trust, INC., Trustee and Chair of the Burr and Burton Academy and member of the Governor’s Commission on Education Funding and the Vermont Commission on Financing and Delivery of Affordable Housing and Conservation.
+Mr. Bongartz is Founding Trustee and Chair of the Manchester Community Land Trust, Trustee and Chair of the Burr and Burton Academy, member of the Governor’s Commission on Education Funding, and member of the Vermont Commission on Financing and Delivery of Affordable Housing and Conservation.
+Mr. Bongartz received a B.A. from Skidmore College, and a Juris Doctor from Case Western Reserve School of Law.
+He has been a member of the Vermont Bar since 1988.

 Jamie Blosser